The closure ordering conjecture on local Arthur packets of classical groups: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Professor Dihua Jiang and Professor Freydoon Shahidi for the constant support and encouragement.
-The fourth named author would like to thank Professor Clifton Cunningham for introducing his Voganish project to him, which is an inspiration of the topics in this paper, and for his constant support and encouragement.
-Finally, the authors would like to thank Professor Hiraku Atobe for helpful comments and suggestions.
+The authors would like to thank Dihua Jiang and Freydoon Shahidi for the constant support and encouragement.
+The fourth-named author would like to thank Clifton Cunningham for introducing his Voganish project to him, which is an inspiration of the topics in this paper, and for his constant support and encouragement.
+The authors would like to thank Hiraku Atobe for helpful comments and suggestions.
 The authors also would like to thank Bin Xu for helpful communications on the question of non-containment of local Arthur packets.